dinisvieira/xamarin-intro-worshop/Guide-Mac.md

 		        android:id="@+id/imageViewMeme" />
 			</LinearLayout>

-> Just like the Windows Phone version this code adds:
+> Just like the iOS version this code adds:
 >
 > * A Spinner to display all the meme's available
 > * Two Textbox's where we add the top and bottom text for our meme.